 But the spider would not retreat.
 It took another eager step towards him.
 Eight feet.
 Liam steadied himself, then fired the stinging spell through the wand.

 There was a horrible hissing scream.
 Venom spat from the spider's fangs.
 Liam leapt back from the spray, but droplets began to burn holes in his shirt.
 He looked up at the spider.
 One of the great bulbous eyes had gone black.
 A reeking, grey puss oozed down from it.

 "Go back!" cried Liam once again.
 The spider took a tentative step forward.
 Liam leapt back another pace.
 He flicked his wrist, then watched in grim satisfaction as his stinging spell, amplified a thousand times by the power of the wand, wracked the spider once again.

 Archie was quickly at his side.
 "Nice wand work there, when you finally got around to it."
-Liam nodded, clutching tightly the wand, still warm in his hand.
-He gazed up at the Seventh Year boy he had always admired.
+Liam nodded, clutching the wand, still warm with magic, tightly in his hand.
+He gazed up at the Seventh Year boy he so admired.
 "What spell did you use, anyway?" asked Archie.